quantixx/template-presentation/README.md

 The main Theme is based on the following colors :

-main color, purple, #2a013b
-secondary color, #b10142
-third color, smoke white #eeeeee fourth color, for backgroun, dark purple #10001a

-#### Color chart 2

-This theme is based on the main Orange we used on our web site,

-main color, Orange #ff5722
-secondary color, white, #FFFFFF third color, Dark grey #393939 fourth color, light grey #666666
+main color, light blue, #057FFA secondary color, dark blue, #03002E third color, alternate blue #033494

+alternate color, accent, #F2D279 alternate color 2, #EDAF1F (orange from Devoxx logo)

-### What is the Devoxx France 2016 Theme? ###
+### What is the Devoxx France 2017 Theme?

-Gears, gears, gears.

-From the sponsor brochure to our web site, through the tee-shirt, we created a new theme around Gears.
-For French, the tagline will be "L'ensemble de nos passions".
-You can try to translate this to "The sum of all our passions".
+A tree with the Artificial energy

-### What is the recommended format? ###
+### What is the recommended format?

 Almost all presentations are recorded.
-Your presentation will be available few weeks after Devoxx France 2016 on the Youtube Devoxx channel.
+Your presentation will be available few weeks after Devoxx France 2017 on the Youtube Devoxx channel.

 We recommend that you keep the 16/9 ratio format for optimal display.

 This year we record your laptop video output directly and thus we won't need PDF or your slides after the presentation.
 Feel free to use any presentation technologies, but try to follow our guidelines and the color chart.

+Devoxx France are not mandatory.
+If you prefer to use your own presentation, do it.
+Please insert a first slide with the Devoxx France 2017 theme, then keep your presentation as it is.
+Always remember : your presentation is recorded.

 Thanks

 Nicolas Martignole
 nicolas.martignole@devoxx.fr